raviriley/raviriley.github.io/_posts/2019-05-04-setting-up-windows-for-jekyll.markdown

 this will run manual installation.

-## Setting up Jekyll
+## Setting up Jekyll (Optional)
-enter the following in Git Bash:
+If you intend to develop a website using jekyll, after completing steps 1-3, enter the following in Git Bash:

-`gem install jekyll`
+`gem update --system`

 `gem install jekyll bundler`